openmole/miniclust/documentation/content/Submit.md

 To submit a job, upload a valid Submitted json file in fn the directory `/job/submit`.
 The name of the file should be hashed using blake3 and be named `blake3:hashvalue`.

-For instance you can describe a simple job:
+For instance, you can describe a simple job:
 ```json
 {
   "version" : "1",